-The webinar “How to promote gender-responsive policies – The Examples of Brazil and Mali” is the first meeting promoted by the Brazil Learning Initiative for a World without Poverty (WWP) in its new series “Country Dialogue on Social Protection”, in partnership with socialprotection.org platform.
-The virtual seminar will take place on June 29, in French.
-Click here to register.
+The webinar “How to promote gender-responsive policies – The Examples of Brazil and Mali” was the first meeting promoted by the Brazil Learning Initiative for a World without Poverty (WWP) in its series “Country Dialogue on Social Protection”, in partnership with socialprotection.org platform.
+The virtual seminar took place on June 29, in French.

-The webinar aims to present the gender dimension in Brazil and Mali under two broad approaches.
-The first focuses on the crosscutting feature of gender issues in the public policy agenda, revealing aspects of its implementation and intersectoral features in the set of public policies.
+The webinar aimed to present the gender dimension in Brazil and Mali under two broad approaches.
+The first focused on the crosscutting feature of gender issues in the public policy agenda, revealing aspects of its implementation and intersectoral features in the set of public policies.

-The second approach to be developed will expose policies that directly address the economic empowerment of women.
+The second approach exposed policies that directly address the economic empowerment of women.
 One of the main difficulties of those policies is to focus the causes of discrimination that disadvantage women in accessing and advancing their positions in the labor market.

-This webinar is an opportunity to share Mali’s and Brazil’s experiences with diverse cultures, institutions and public policies, and to deepen the reflection on ways to implement policies that are sensitive to gender issues.
-In addition to understanding this issue in a comparative, applied and detailed way, it will be possible to address models of action that specifically target women’s progress and autonomy, with impacts on poverty levels systematically affecting women.
-The following guiding questions will be discussed.
+This webinar was an opportunity to share Mali’s and Brazil’s experiences with diverse cultures, institutions and public policies, and to deepen the reflection on ways to implement policies that are sensitive to gender issues.
+In addition to understanding this issue in a comparative, applied and detailed way, it was possible to address models of action that specifically target women’s progress and autonomy, with impacts on poverty levels systematically affecting women.

-Every two months, the “Country Dialogue on Social Protection” webinar series will address the implementation of social policies and programs around the world, on diverse topics.
+Every two months, the “Country Dialogue on Social Protection” webinar series addresses the implementation of social policies and programs around the world, on diverse topics.

 The next virtual seminar is scheduled for August 24 on early childhood.
 Subscribe to our newsletter or to our online community on socialprotection.org to be informed in advance about events and publications.